coveo/source.coveo.com/_posts/2016-09-08-sitecore-powershell-module-with-Coveo.md

 ##Example with Coveo

 Coveo has a few unique twists in the way it handles fields.
-This new example is based on the Coveo_Master_index , which is created by default when installing the package.
+This new example is based on the coveo_master_index , which is created by default when installing the package.
 Take some time to read the examples, I will explain the changes in the next section.

 ```powershell